juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-54.md

 We spend a short rest deciding whether we should destroy or try to awaken the colossus.
 As we tried, an imp-like creature climbed out of a hatch that materialised on the floor, delivered a message and left.
 It was an invitation with a code (probably from Hasanas)

-“Exquisit Regulation” were the keywords for the Daanvi face of the cubic gate.
+"Exquisit Regulation" were the keywords for the Daanvi face of the cubic gate.

 Where there is truth and law, it follows perfect order.
 We arranged everything and travelled there.
 Turns out, Hasanas needs help from Elora to win a bet about the best musician in the planes.